Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

 The Strategic Planning Committee of Westminster Council met on Tuesday 10 February 2026 to discuss two key items: the proposed change of use for a building on Harewood Avenue to a street cleansing vehicle depot, and alterations to Cavendish Square under the London Squares Preservation Act 1931.
-The committee approved the Harewood Avenue application with conditions, and granted consent for the Cavendish Square works.
+The committee approved the change of use for the Harewood Avenue site with added conditions, and also granted consent for the works in Cavendish Square, with a note urging the developer to consider attractive hoarding during the extensive closure period.

 Attendees